Have you thought of becoming a surrogate, but you have questions about surrogate requirements or how much do surrogates make? You’re not alone!

 No!
-In the United States, in most states, a surrogate is able to be compensated for all necessary medical, pregnancy, and living expenses, as incurred as a result of the physical and psychological commitment – and medical risks of – pregnancy.
+In most U.S. states, a surrogate is able to be compensated for all necessary medical, pregnancy, and living expenses incurred as a result of the physical and psychological commitment – and medical risks of – pregnancy.
 The payments a surrogate receives are not for her waiving any presumed parental rights or for signing any documentation with regards to relinquishing parental rights.

 How can I be a surrogate mother for a friend?

-Being a gestational surrogate for a friend is a kind and generous offer.
+Being a gestational surrogate (or egg donor) for a friend is a kind and generous offer.
 If you are interested in being a surrogate for a friend or family member, it is helpful to have an open and honest conversation with all parties involved.
-You may choose to do an independent journey, or go through an agency who can manage the process.
-Either way, you must meet surrogate requirements set forth by the clinic and ASRM, as well as undergo proper surrogate screening to ensure you are a good fit for surrogacy.
+You may choose to do an independent journey or go through an agency who can manage the process.
+Either way, you must meet surrogacy requirements set forth by the clinic and ASRM, as well as undergo proper surrogate screening to ensure you are a good fit for surrogacy.

-If you still have questions about becoming a surrogate, you can check out our Surrogate FAQ page.
+If you still have questions about becoming a surrogate or surrogacy qualifications, you can check out our Surrogate FAQ page.
 Or, you can email us at: [email protected]